 A tag is a label (or piece of "metadata") that is attached to a headline for easy identification and filtering later.
 Several tags can be attached to the same headline.

-Tags are keywords can be added to headlines with the key combination
+Tags can be added to headlines with the key combination

 Tags have the following syntax: